 As the COVID-19 situation intensifies daily, the Food Bank is facing an unprecedented challenge to support our neighbors who were already receiving assistance from the Food Bank as well as those who now find themselves facing hunger as a result of lost hours, wages, or jobs.

 On Monday, March 16, 2020, food banks were officially named by the California Department of Public Health as an essential service provider, similar to a grocery store.
 Now, more than ever, our continued efforts are critical to ensuring that those with limited financial resources get access to the food they need to weather the pandemic.
-This week we have ramped up those efforts to overcome growing barriers to food access.
+We have ramped up those efforts to overcome growing barriers to food access.

 We are working closely with our pantry partners to help keep as many pantries open as possible so they can continue to serve participants.
 We continue to purchase and send out extra shelf-stable food items (above and beyond the typical bag of groceries) for participants to set aside in case they can’t make it to a future weekly pantry.

-Q: How is COVID-19 impacting the food distribution?
+Q: How is COVID-19 impacting food distribution?

 Q: When will you cancel the food distribution?

 We’ll continue to carry out our mission as long as it’s safe for our staff.
 Access to nutritious food is essential to maintaining good health, and it’s more important than ever to reach people in need during times of crisis.